-- 8.21 Certificate Required if: - (a) a new structure is to be constructed or installed; - (b) an existing structure is to undergo expansion; - (c) additional dwelling units are to be added to the existing structure; - (d) any municipal structure is to be constructed or undergo expansion; - (e) a bedroom or kitchen is to be added to an existing structure; - (f) a structure is to be demolished; - (g) a Site Plan Review Approval has been granted by the Planning Board - (h) interior renovations in excess of \$25,000 not included in (a)-(g) above (no fee will be required for a permit under this subsection) (Amended 3/12/2019) - 8.22 Application Form.
+- 8.21 The following actions require a Certificate of Zoning Ordinance Compliance: (Amended 3/14/2023) - (a) a new structure is to be constructed or installed; - (b) an existing structure is to undergo expansion; - (c) additional dwelling units are to be added to the existing structure; - (d) any municipal structure is to be constructed or undergo expansion; - (e) a bedroom or kitchen is to be added to an existing structure; - (f) a structure is to be demolished; - (g) a Site Plan Review Approval has been granted by the Planning Board - (h) interior renovations in excess of \$25,000 not included in (a)-(g) above (no fee will be required for a permit under this subsection) (Amended 3/12/2019) - (i) a property is used as a Short-term Rental (Adopted 3/14/2023) - 8.22 Application Form.
 Application shall be filed with the Board of Selectmen.
 The application shall contain the full name of the owner and/or his agent.
 It shall contain a certification that the property does not lie in an unapproved subdivision.
-The application shall describe briefly the proposed work and give such other information as may be required to determine whether the proposed work complies with the provisions of the ordinance.
-The application must be signed by the land owner(s) or designated representative and submitted complete with proper fees in order to be considered.
+The application shall briefly describe the proposed work and give such other information as may be required to determine whether the proposed work complies with the provisions of the ordinance.
+The application must be signed by the landowner(s) or designated representative and submitted complete with proper fees in order to be considered.
 In order for a person to be considered a designated representative, a letter of acknowledgment from the landowner must be filed with the Town of Sunapee.
 (Amended 3/13/2007)